-The main symptom of pancreatitis is abdominal pain felt in the upper left side or middle of the abdomen.
+The main symptom of pancreatitis is pain felt in the upper left side or middle of the abdomen.
+The pain:

-- May be worse within minutes after eating or drinking at first, especially if foods have a high fat content
+- May be worse within minutes after eating or drinking at first, more commonly if foods have a high fat content

 - Becomes constant and more severe, lasting for several days